Quonnaq0711/Quonnaq0711/README.md

 🪄 Projects

  Flexitude:
- - A fitness application that makes it easier to create fitness routines and get community enagement. (currently in development)
+ - A fitness application that makes it easier to create fitness routines and get community engagement. (currently in development)

  Eater-Verse:
-- A restuarant directory that allows business owners to list business details and users to locate, review, and reserve tables.
+- A restaurant directory that allows business owners to list business details and users to locate, review, and reserve tables.

  Qb-n-b:
- - A mock version of Airbnb that allows users to perform full CRUD operations on the listings with image and partical CRUD operations on reviews.
+ - A mock version of Airbnb that allows users to perform full CRUD operations on the listings with image and partial CRUD operations on reviews.

 :seedling: Currently Learning
 - AWS S3: Cloud Service for data storage and display